catstats/Q-SHAP/README.md

-## Q-SHAP: Shapley R-Squared Value for Tree Ensembles
+## Q-SHAP: Shapley $R^2$ Value for Tree Ensembles
-This package is used to compute the Shapley R squared value for tree ensembles in polynomial time.
+This package is used to compute the Shapley $R^2$ value for tree ensembles in polynomial time.

 Please check **Q-SHAP Tutorial.ipynb** for more usage.